Afantou

 Afantou (Αφάντου) is a village and a former municipality on the island of Rhodes, in the Dodecanese, Greece.
 Since the 2011 local government reform it is part of the municipality Rhodes, of which it is a municipal unit.
 It is situated on the east coast of Rhodes just south of the resort town Faliraki.
-From a total population of 6,911 (2011 census) 6,072 reside in Afantou town.
-The only other settlements are the village of Archipoli (pop.
-582) and the resort Kolympia (257).
+From a total population of 7,940 (2021 census), 6,936 reside in Afantou town.
+The only other settlements are the village of Archipoli and the resort Kolympia.